Guide to Venture Capital Trusts

 What does a VCT invest in?

-Legislation governing VCTs has evolved significantly since 1995, to ensure that VCT funding is only provided to early stage, high-growth companies which, due to their risk profile, struggle to obtain growth finance from other source such as bank loans.
+VCTs invest in portfolios of emerging UK companies.
+Legislation governing VCTs has evolved significantly since 1995, to ensure that VCT funding is only provided to private and AIM quoted companies which, due to their risk profile, struggle to obtain growth finance from other source such as bank loans.

 There are strict HMRC criteria governing which companies can qualify for VCT funding, including: